 Lifespan: 12-14 years

-Dog Breed Classification: Sporting group
+Dog Breed Classification: Sporting Group

 Origin of the German Wirehaired Pointer

-“Pointers” were used in sport to help locate and flush out prey into either traps or nets for the hunters.
-Over time, with the advent of more efficient weaponry, these dogs slowly became more specialized allowing hunters to use these dogs to hunt with guns.
+The German Wirehaired Pointer comes from a long lineage of dogs dating back to the early 16th and 17th centuries when hunting by the noble elite was prevalent.
+During this time, “Pointers” were used in sports to help locate and flush out prey into either traps or nets for the hunters.
+Over time, with the advent of more efficient weaponry, these dogs slowly became more specialized, allowing hunters to use these dogs to hunt with guns.

 This also opened…

-Up the sport of hunting to commoners which is when these “gundogs” popularity really began to soar.
-This is also when hunters/breeders began to look for a pointer dog that would be able to function more as a multi-tasker capable of hunting a wide assortment of prey rather than just one particular animal.
+Up the sport of hunting to commoners, which is when these “gundogs” popularity began to soar.
+This was also when hunters/breeders began to look for a pointer dog that could function more as a multi-tasker capable of hunting a wide assortment of prey rather than just one particular animal.
+And this is why they created the German Wirehaired Pointer.
+These guys can perform any task a hunting breed would expect to do, including pointing out and tracking prey for his master and retrieving any game on land or water.

 Called the Deutsch Drahthaar…

-In Germany, the German Wirehaired Pointer was most likely developed by crossing the German Shorthair, Griffon, Pudelpointer, Polish Water dog along with other breeds available during the early 1800’s, ultimately allowing for a unique breed to emerge.
+In Germany, the German Wirehaired Pointer was most likely developed by crossing the German Shorthair, Griffon, Pudelpointer, Polish Water dog, and other breeds available during the early 1800s, ultimately allowing for a unique species to emerge.
 One that would eventually earn official status in Germany in 1870.
+And while it did take a bit of time for the Deutsch Drahthaar or the German Wirehairs to be recognized in the United States.
+They were eventually recognized by the American Kennel Club (AKC) in 1959, approximately 40 years after being brought to the United States, where they remain a prevalent breed in America as a hunting and field trial dog breed.

-Physical Characteristics of the German WireHair
+Physical Characteristics

-Their thick coat is one of the reasons why these dogs are so popular among hunters.
-You see, these guys are built to be able to withstand just about any kind of weather condition.
-And they’re not afraid to get wet!
+The German Wirehair Pointer is a mid-sized hunting dog with a noticeable beard, bushy whiskers, and thick eyebrows.
+This, along with their thick coat, is one of the reasons why these dogs are so popular among hunters.
+These guys are built to withstand just about any weather condition. d they’re not afraid to get wet!

 This is mainly because…

-These guys are naturally very athletic with their rectangular body and wiry coat which is water-repellent and dries up quickly after getting wet in the rain or during a bath.
+These guys are naturally athletic with their rectangular body and wiry coat, which is water-repellent and dries up quickly after getting wet in the rain or during a bath.
+Eir skins can also come in various colors, usually white and black.
+Me pointer dogs have roan or spotted coats as well.

 Comparison breeds

-Temperament and Personality of the German Wirehair Pointer
+Temperament and Personality

 However…

-He is very loyal, but jealous and protective….
+He is very loyal but jealous and protective….

-German Wirehaired Pointers are a very affectionate breed that dotes on his human family.
+German Wirehaired Pointers are a very affectionate breed that dotes on their human family.
 He wants to make you happy and is always up to something.
-He wants to hang out with you and the other members of the family as much as possible.
+He wants to hang out with you and the other family members as much as possible.
+Eyes also get very attached to their family and hence can suffer from separation anxiety (think noisy and destructive).
+He is very protective of his family and can get aggressive or suspicious of strangers.

 The German Wirehaired Pointer is a perfectly healthy dog for the most part.
 German Wirehair Dogs have a life expectancy of 12 to 14 years.